ekedonald/Shell-Scripting/README.md

 ![chmod test2](./images/2.%20chmod%20test2.png)

-* Run the following command in order to open the script.
+* Run the following command in order to open the script:

 ```bash
 vi test2.sh